Tieske/luawinmake/README.md

 - `etc\winmake local` installs the build Lua version in `.\local\`
 - `etc\winmake install <path>` installs the build Lua version in `<path>`

+Available flags;
+- `--nocompat` When building, this will disable all compatibilty flags (otherwise default flags same as the MinGW make file will be used)

 File structure
 ==============